 We take part in the IMPACT project, which provides training and research on systems modeling tools and techniques of strategic interest for the pharmaceutical industry.
 The project is funded by EU as a FP7 Marie Curie European Industrial Doctorate scheme and is a collaboration between AstraZeneca, University of Warwick, FCC, Swedish University of Agricultural Sciences, and Uppsala University.

-Maxsim2 is an easy to use, intuitive, and interactive application for pharmacokinetic and pharmacodynamic simulation develop at FCC.
+Maxsim2 is an easy to use, intuitive, and interactive application for pharmacokinetic and pharmacodynamic simulation developed at FCC.
 It has proven to be an excellent tool for dynamic interactive presentation of the interplay between physiology, pharmacology, and pharmacokinetic processes.
 Its ease of use yet wide scope makes it is an ideal application for both educational and professional users where thorough understanding and communication of pharmacodynamic and pharmacokinetic phenomena are important.

 We are also involved in projects on dose-response-time analysis, identifiability analysis, feedback mechanisms, and combination therapy.